woleet/woleet-cli/README.md

   -d, --directory string           source directory containing files to sign (required)
-      --dryRun                     print information about files to sign without signing -e, --exitOnError                exit with an error code if anything goes wrong -h, --help                       display help for sign command -i, --include string             Only files that match that regex will be signed -p, --private                    create non discoverable proofs
+      --dryRun                     print information about files to sign without signing -e, --exitOnError                exit with an error code if anything goes wrong -f, --filter string             Only files that match that regex will be signed -h, --help                       display help for sign command -p, --private                    create non discoverable proofs
       --prune                      delete receipts that are not along the original file, with --strict it checks the hash of the original file and deletes the receipt if they do not match or if the pubkey has changed